Cleveland Pools restoration appeal launched in Bath

 Former Olympian Sharron Davies has given her backing to a fundraising appeal which was launched earlier.

-The restoration plans include a heated pool, children's pool, cafe and access by boat via the River Avon which runs alongside the lido.'Support it'
+The restoration plans include a heated pool, children's pool, cafe and access by boat via the River Avon which runs alongside the lido.

 They have been drawn up by the Cleveland Pools Trust (CPT) which is working in partnership with the Prince's Regeneration Trust (PRT), English Heritage and Bath & North East Somerset Council.